 PCI DSS stands for “Payment Card Industry Data Security Standard.”
 It is the name for the standards set forth by the SSC, if you see it and wonder what PCI DSS is.
-Following these standards makes it easier for your business to accept and process credit card payments either ad hoc or using a net 30 payment plan.
+Following these standards makes it easier when consumers use credit cards as payment or when you offer net 30 to customers as payment for goods.
 Not meeting compliance may make it tough for you to conduct business.

 PCI DSS Compliance